chadams/PocketmodRPG/README.md

 ## How does it work?

-This game is a discussion between the storyteller and the players.
-The storyteller will help guide the players by creating obstacles when narratively necessary.
+This game is a discussion between the GM (a.k.a "Game Master") and the players.
+The GM will help guide the players by creating obstacles when narratively necessary.
 It is however, the players who mainly drive the story.
 The characters play using their "moves".
 Each move has a trigger and an effect and may also trigger other moves.
 If a character triggers a move immediately perform the move and/or moves and then continue the story.

 ```
 Example:
 If a character is to act in a way where the outcome is unknown and the situation is "risky" then this is "The Risky Move".
 Roll a d6 and check the result on the destiny table.
-The storyteller fully narrates the outcome.
+The GM fully narrates the outcome.
 The player then can resist that outcome by using the "That's not what I heard!" basic move to make adjustments on the tables rank.
-The storyteller then narrates the new outcome.
+The GM then narrates the new outcome.
 ```

 ### Character Creation